Matad0n/REmojiTree/README.md

 Note: the Apple emoji for the potted plant is too generic and no taxon could be clearly attributed.
 <p align="left"><img width="50" height="50" src="./Emojis/Apple/potted-plant.png"></p>

-Here are the corresponding taxa for the remaining emojis:
+Here are the corresponding taxa for the remaining plant emojis:

 | Emoji | Taxon        | Apple | Facebook | Google | Samsung | Twitter | WhatsApp |
 |-------|--------------|--------|---------|---------|----------|---------|----------|